 CALL (317) 687-8326 NOW TO SPEAK TO AN ATTORNEY

-Our team of Board Certified* lawyers is uniquely qualified to protect your freedom and interests.
+Our team of Indiana battery defense lawyers is Board Certified* and uniquely qualified to protect your freedom and interests.
 We believe in taking swift, aggressive action to out-maneuver the prosecution and build a strong defense.
 We’ve done it for thousands of clients and we can do it for you.

 We defend clients in Hamilton County, Marion County, Johnson County, Hancock County, Shelby County, Boone County, Hendricks County and counties throughout Indiana.
 We can help you as well.